arapulido/katacoda-scenarios/datadog-operator/step7.md

 * Out-of-cluster datastores and endpoints (for example, RDS or CloudSQL).
 * Load-balanced cluster services (for example, Kubernetes services).

-You can follow this other [Katacoda scenario]() to learn more about Cluster Checks and how they can help to better monitor your Kubernetes infrastructure.

 Open the file called `dd-operator-configs/datadog-cluster-checks.yaml`{{open}} and check how we have added a `config` section to the `clusterAgent` section:

 ```